 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund Shares are held in a taxable account.
 These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-For the period from July 31, 2024 (commencement of operations) to February 28, 2025, the Fund's portfolio turnover rate was 37% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 37% of the average value of its portfolio.